ShadmanShihab/spring-boot-mongodb-crud/README.md

 ## MongoDB integration with Spring Boot

-Add this dependency into your `pom.xml` file:
+Add this dependency into your `pom.xml` file if you not chose this dependency while creating new project:
 ```xml
 <dependency>
 	<groupId>org.springframework.boot</groupId>